 Students earning money while in the U.S. may have to pay federal and state income taxes.
 The completion of a W-4 form at the time of hire determines the amount of tax to be withheld from each paycheck.
 Students often mistakenly claim "exempt" on this form only to find they must pay a large sum of tax on April 15.
 Students should only claim "exempt" if they are positive it will not negatively affect their tax liability.

 Federal tax information can be obtained from the IRS website at www.irs.gov.
 The following federal tax publications are of special interest to international students: Publication 519: US Tax Guide for Aliens; Publication 520: Scholarships and Fellowships; Publication 901: US Tax Treaties.
 They can be downloaded from the website www.irs.gov

 There are several tax assistance businesses that can prepare your taxes for you and help you apply for a refund if you are eligible.
 Check the yellow pages in the phone book, but make sure the one you use knows about non-immigrant tax laws.
 One fee-based business is Tax Back International.
 Check out the website to get a free refund quote! www.taxback.com/fellow

-The Career Center's services are designed to prepare you for professional success by assisting you in preparing you for graduate school and the world of work.
+The Center for Academic and Professional Performance services are designed to prepare you for professional success by assisting you in preparing you for graduate school and the world of work.
 We help you build lifelong career skills that will serve you well in each phase of your career development.
 Let the Career Center help you develop and achieve your career goals.

 International students seeking employment in the U.S. or in any other countries have unique and different challenges.
-Millikin University's Career Center will provide assistance and advice regarding the job-search process.
+Millikin University's Center for Academic and Professional Performance will provide assistance and advice regarding the job-search process.

 According to the American Council on Education, some of the top reasons students note for going to college include: